 What's the best way to protect against less obvious vehicle crimes such as ringing or buying a stolen car?
 DVLA has put several measures in place to protect motorists.

-Whenever a vehicle is sold DVLA is notified of the sale.
+Whenever someone sells a vehicle, the DVLA is notified of the sale.

-The seller of a vehicle must hand the correct section of the registration certificate to the buyer and inform DVLA of the change.
+The vehicle seller must hand the correct section of the vehicle registration certificate to the buyer and inform DVLA of the change.

-Buyers of vehicle should always check the registration document of any vehicle they are looking to buy, and check the details against the details on the vehicle.
+Buyers of vehicles should always check the vehicle registration document of any vehicle they are looking to buy, and check the details against the details on the vehicle and online.